wp-plugins/addthis/readme.txt

 == Changelog ==

+= 5.0.6 =
+* Limiting when we filter content from get_the_excerpt because of issues with the manshet and backstreet themes
+* Reducing PHP warnings and error messages
+* Adding back in addthis_config.ignore_server_config JavaScript variable for WordPress model (for on page configurations)
+* Adding data-cfasync="false" to all AddThis JavaScript to stop CloudFlare's RocketScript feature from breaking sharing buttons

 = 5.0.5 =
 * Adding all WordPress mode Advanced Options to AddThis mode Advanced Options.
 These are primarily options to edit the addthis_share and addthis_config JavaScript variables used by AddThis tools, as well as giving you the option to choose whether to load the AddThis script asyncronously.
 * Removing conflicts with WordPress Login Box plugin
 * Removing conflicts with AddThis Follow Widget plugin
-* CSS to remove new lines from br tags between our buttons, because some themes add them and break stuff (Thanks Customizr)
+* CSS to remove new lines from br tags between our buttons, because some themes add them and break stuff (such as Customizr)
 * Exposing more objects for use with adding sharing buttons to troublesome themes

 = 5.0.4 =